AlphenLai/spider-like_omniwheel_robot/README.md

 This is a robot inspired by [Tachikoma](https://ghostintheshell.fandom.com/wiki/Tachikoma) from Ghost in the Shell.
 A robot with wheeled legs which allows it to switch between quadruped mode and vehicle mode.

-This project was finished under a lot of compromise, due to inappropriate selection of software and overthinking mechanical design.
+This project was barely finished under a lot of compromise, due to series of inappropriate selection on software development platform and overthinking mechanical design.
+The robot is only capable in variable wheel angles by moving the position of its legs.
+Quadruped mode and other planned features are never implemented because of foreseeably  time-consuming efforts needed for completion.